 It is not possible to ‘see’ someone else’s world, but with guidance we are aiming to understand their world from their perspective.
 In this way we can help to make sure that everyone affected gets the best chances in life.

 Our website has over six hundred pages, so if you are new to CVI Scotland we strongly recommend you take our 2 minute tour.

 In the section What Is CVI we explain the different CVIs and then show you how to interpret the actions and behaviours of the person with CVI, followed by giving many suggestions to match the support given to the difficulties being experienced.

 This approach is different to traditional visual assessments.
-Rather than focusing on what the people with CVI don’t see (which can be of limited use to understand the person with CVI) we are encouraging you instead to focus on recognising what they do see, and what this tells you about their visual world, and how this can affect their behaviours in different situations.
+Rather than focusing on what the people with CVI don’t see (which alone can be of limited value) we encourage you instead to also focus on recognising what they do see, and what this tells you about their visual world, and how this can affect their behaviours in different situations.

-The information is not meant in any way to be an alternative to professional assessments.
+The information is not in any way meant to be an alternative to professional assessments.

 The CVI Scotland Team